prem1772/Frida-Scripts-Android/README.md

 Frida -U -f package_name -l BB-Observe-parameters.js

-WebView loadUrl() : android.webkit.WebView calls to WebView URL parameters and other WebView attributes to enumerate the WebView. setJavaScriptEnabled() : To enumerate if JavaScript Enable. getAllowFileAccess() : To enumarate if JavaScript Enable. getAllowUniversalAccessFromFileURLs() : To enumarate if JavaScript Enable. getAllowFileAccessFromFileURLs() : To enumarate if JavaScript Enable. addJavascriptInterfac() : To enumerate the WebView JavaScript bridge name and Class.
+WebView loadUrl() : android.webkit.WebView calls to WebView URL parameters and other WebView attributes to enumerate the WebView. setJavaScriptEnabled() : To enumerate if JavaScript Enable. getAllowFileAccess() : To enumerate if JavaScript Enable. getAllowUniversalAccessFromFileURLs() : To enumerate if JavaScript Enable. getAllowFileAccessFromFileURLs() : To enumerate if JavaScript Enable. addJavascriptInterfac() : To enumerate the WebView JavaScript bridge name and Class.

 In the Frida script WebView-shouldOverrideUrlLoading.js the below methods are hooked from dynamically enumerated class names in the android to view the return value: